rust-lang/rfcs/text/0000-pointer-match.md

   pointed-to place, and implicitely assert their type's invariants.
 Better to keep those operations separate.
 * no pointer patterns within pointer patterns, must also actually read memory.
-* slice patterns would require size information not present in the pointer.
 * `ref mut? identifier` may be useful, but may be too tempting sometimes.
+It essentially performs a cast of pointer-to-reference and thus comes with the same caveats: The programmer must ensure liveness and alignment.
+However, cast with `transmute` or `as _` is much more explicit.

 Since pointer patterns are guaranteed to not rely on the pointed-to memory invariants, it can also be used to match union fields in interesting ways.